-7 days are not enough to visit Bali.
-We left millions of corners to visit.
-However, if you don’t have much time, or if you prefer to spend only 7 days in Bali while discovering other islands in Indonesia, I would recommend the tour of the island we propose in this blog.
+7 days are not enough to visit Bali – we left millions of corners we have yet to visit.
+If you don’t have much time, or if you prefer to spend only 7 days in Bali while discovering other islands in Indonesia, I recommend a tour of the island that we are about to propose in this blog.

-Starting I will say that Bali was our favorite destination when preparing our trip through Southeast Asia.
-We dreamed of knowing this island of Indonesia, and especially its artistic and cultural center Ubud.
-At that time Bali sounded like paradise, adventure, savage … However, we became disenchanted along the way.
+For starters, I would say that Bali was our favorite destination when preparing for our trip to Southeast Asia.
+We dreamed of seeing this island of Indonesia, especially its artistic and cultural center, Ubud.
+At the time, Bali sounded like a wild and adventurous paradise … However, we became disappointed along the way.

 Is Bali for Backpackers?

 Bali is made for tourists.
 If you only visit Bali you will love it.
-But honestly, after exploring the beaches of Penang, seeing orangutans in the wild in Bukit Lawang jungle and trembling with the great temples of Indonesia, Bali wasn’t enough.
-Or rather, we didn’t think it had much to do with the rest.
+For us, after exploring the beaches of Penang, seeing orangutans in the wild in Bukit Lawang jungle and being blown away by the great temples of Indonesia, Bali just wasn’t enough.
+Or rather, we didn’t think it had much relevance with the rest.

 Even so, I would not change a single day of the 7 I spent in Bali.
 The visit is a must on your trip to Indonesia.

-At first, we were surprised with the contrast compared to the rest of the country.
-Bali is the only island with a Hindu majority.
-In the rest of Indonesia, the majority religion is Islam.
-In addition, of all the islands in Indonesia, Bali is the most touristy.
-So these two factors make a substantial difference between Bali and other areas of Indonesia.
+At first, we were surprised by its difference compared to the rest of the country, as Bali is the only island with a Hindu majority.
+Throughout the rest of Indonesia, the majority religion is Islam.
+Of all the islands in Indonesia, Bali is the most touristy – these two factors make Bali substantially different than other areas of Indonesia.

-Regarding tourism in Bali, all the details were perfectly filed.
-We found it more artificial than the other islands we visited since everything was thought of and for the tourist.
-If you are one of those who wants a dreamy pool in the hotel, Bali is your island.
+Regarding tourism in Bali, all the details were perfectly filled.
+We found it to be more artificial than other islands we visited since everything was designed and built for the tourist.
+If you are someone who wants a dreamy pool in the hotel, Bali is your island.
 That’s why Bali is so popular with newlyweds celebrating their honeymoon.